Thomascountz/ctf_writeups/writeups/picoctf/forensics/trivial_flag_tranfer_protocol.md

 ctf: picoctf
 competition: false
 categories: forensics
-tools: wireshark, dcode-cypher-identifier, dpkg-deb
+tools: wireshark, dcode-cypher-identifier, dpkg-deb, steghide
 url: https://play.picoctf.org/practice/challenge/103
-captured:
+captured: 2022-10-27
-flag:
+flag: picoCTF{h1dd3n_1n_pLa1n_51GHT_18375919}
-summary:
+summary: Used Wireshark to inspect and download six files trasferred via TFTP.
+The first two files described instructions and a plan encoded via ROT13.
+Next, the steghide Debian package and three image files were transferred.
+Using steghide and the passphrase from the plan file, one of the three image files contained the flag.
 ---

 # Trivial Flag Transfer Protocol